Western Australia: History

 The origins of the present state began with the establishment by Lockyer of a convict-supported settlement from New South Wales at King George III Sound.
 The settlement was formally annexed on 21 January 1827 by Lockyer when he commanded the Union Jack be raised and a feu de joie fired by the troops.
 The settlement was founded in response to British concerns about the possibility of a French colony being established on the coast of Western Australia.
 On 7 March 1831 it was transferred to the control of the Swan River Colony, and named Albany in 1832.

 In 1829 the Swan River Colony was established on the Swan River by Captain James Stirling.
 By 1832, the British settler population of the colony had reached around 1,500, and the official name of the colony was changed to Western Australia on 6 February that year.
 The two separate townsites of the colony developed slowly into the port city of Fremantle and the state's capital, Perth.
 York was the first inland settlement in Western Australia, situated 97 km east of Perth and settled on 16 September 1831.
 York was the staging point for early explorers who discovered the rich gold reserves of Kalgoorlie.

 Population growth was very slow until significant discoveries of gold were made in the 1890s around Kalgoorlie.

 In 1887, a new constitution was drafted, providing for the right of self-governance of European Australians, and in 1890, the act granting self-government to the colony was passed by the British Parliament.
 John Forrest became the first Premier of Western Australia.

 In 1896, after discoveries of gold at Coolgardie and Kalgoorlie, the Western Australian Parliament authorised the raising of a loan to construct a pipeline to transport 5 e6impgal of water per day to the burgeoning population on the goldfields.
 The pipeline, known as the Goldfields Water Supply Scheme, was completed in 1903.
 O'Connor, Western Australia's first engineer-in-chief, designed and oversaw the construction of the pipeline.
 It carries water 530 km from Perth to Kalgoorlie, and is attributed by historians as an important factor driving the state's population and economic growth.

-Following a campaign led by Forrest, residents of the colony of Western Australia voted in favour of federation, resulting in Western Australia officially becoming a state on 1 January 1901.
+Following a campaign led by Forrest, electors of the colony of Western Australia voted in favour of federation with the five other Australian colonies, resulting in Western Australia officially becoming a state on 1 January 1901.